tueimage/8dc00-mia/README.md

 |      | Tue | 02/Nov | 09:00-12:00 | WRITTEN EXAM                             |                     |                  |                                                                                                              |

 ## Materials
-Primary study materials are the **lecture slides** and the **reader** in the form of Jupyter notebooks containing theory, practical exercises and questions.
-In addition, you can study the relevant sections from the following books:
+Primary study materials are the **lecture slides** (will be added to GitHub soon) and the [**Jupyter Notebooks**](https://github.com/tueimage/8dc00-mia/tree/master/reader) containing theory, practical exercises and questions.
+An easy way to access the theory in these Notebooks, e.g. to study for the exam, is the [**virtual reader**](https://8dc00-website.readthedocs.io/en/latest/).
+In addition, you can study the relevant sections from the following **books**:

 * Fitzpatrick, J.M., Hill, D.L. and Maurer Jr, C.R., [Image registration](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.464.5408&rep=rep1&type=pdf).
 * Kolter, Z. Do, C., [Linear Algebra Review and Reference](http://cs229.stanford.edu/section/cs229-linalg.pdf)